wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WebRTC-HTTP Ingest Protocol (WHIP) uses an HTTP POST request to perform a single-shot SDP offer/answer so an ICE/DTLS session can be established between the encoder/media producer (WHIP client) and the broadcasting ingestion endpoint (Media Server).

 Once the ICE/DTLS session is set up, the media will flow unidirectionally from the encoder/media producer (WHIP client) to the broadcasting ingestion endpoint (Media Server).
-In order to reduce complexity, no SDP renegotiation is supported, so no tracks or streams can be added or removed once the initial SDP offer/answer over HTTP is completed.
+In order to reduce complexity, no SDP renegotiation is supported, so no  "m=" sections can be added once the initial SDP offer/answer over HTTP is completed.

 ~~~~~